Cooperatives offer more resilience during crises such as the current pandemic and can empower workers on an unprecedented scale.

 One of the most successful expressions of the cooperative movement in the UK in the 19th century was the founding of the Rochdale Equitable Pioneers Society, which opened its first shop in 1844.
 In this era the British working classes did not have the right to vote nor any system of organised education.
 The formation of a cooperative empowered them through voluntarist and democratic means, especially important given the backdrop of the industrial revolution.

 The movement has continued to grow and in 1863 the Co-operative Wholesale Society was established, now known as The Cooperative Group.
 It values the participation of its members and encourages the values of democracy, self help and solidarity.
 A member is eligible to vote once they’ve spent £250 a year, which amounts to only £4.80 a week.
-Another example of large scale success is the John Lewis Partnership, the country’s largest employee cooperative, which owns the well known department store John Lewis and the supermarket Waitrose.
-Alongside the Co-operative Group, John Lewis looms large in the British imagination and serves as testament to the success of cooperatives.
+The John Lewis Partnership, which owns the well known department store John Lewis and the supermarket Waitrose provides an interesting example.
+It is not strictly speaking a cooperative, although there is an element of employee involvement and a culture of transparency.
+This does not match up to the example of The Co-op Group, but it can be seen as an example of progress towards the ideal of greater democratic control of the workplace.
+The long history of the cooperative movement, its inception dated from 1761, and its current standing in the British economy, shows its resilience and strength.

 DiEM25’s purpose of ‘promoting self-government (economic, political and social) at the local, municipal, regional and national levels’ can be actualised through the cooperative scheme, which gives ordinary people more power in their lives.

 It is important to understand the distinctiveness of cooperatives in order to make an argument for their proliferation.
 They are private, in the sense that they are non state actors, but they act for the common good of its members and wider society.
 And crucially, it consists of individuals choosing to contribute their efforts to an enterprise that they will benefit from economically and socially.